I have already graduated and am having a hard time finding an Exercise Physiology course, what can I do?

 International students are required to complete all prerequisite work at an accredited school in the US or Canada.
 They are also required to take the GRE to be considered for admissions.

 There are no specifications for the letters of recommendation.
-We would prefer one to be written by a Physical Therapist; however, it is not required.
+One must written by a licensed Physical Therapist.
 Applicants should pick those who know them best and can speak to their capabilities. this does not include family members, but can include employers, supervisors, and those in advisory roles.

 No, there is no part-time program offered at UNC.
 This is a very strenuous curriculum that is covered over 3 calendar years.
 Students are generally in class ~30-35 hours each week.
 Additional time is needed for group projects, lab review, and clinical practice.